 So, what can you do?

-There’s a new way to secure your credit information
+There's a better way to secure your credit information

 If you are ready to apply for a loan or get a new credit card, you may not be able to wait days while you sort through the headache of identity theft cleanup to lock in financing and keep the process moving.

-Wouldn’t it be so much more convenient, secure and empowering if you could lock and unlock your credit report immediately, whenever you want, with the touch of your finger?
-Wouldn’t it be great if locking your credit report not only blocked someone from opening new accounts but helped you keep an eye on existing ones as well?
-The same way that you secure other valuables – from important documents to fancy jewelry – to protect them, you can help do more for information as important as your credit by locking it away from intruders.
+Wouldn't it be so much more convenient, secure and empowering if you could lock and unlock your credit file immediately, whenever you want, with the touch of your finger?
+Wouldn't it be great if locking your credit file not only blocked someone from opening new accounts but helped you keep an eye on existing ones as well?
+The same way that you secure other valuables—from important documents to fancy jewelry—to protect them, you can help do more for information as important as your credit by locking it away from intruders.

 Experian CreditLock allows you to do all that and more.
-As a part of your membership in Experian CreditWorks, you can lock or unlock your Experian credit report whenever you want, with no additional fee and no waiting period.
-If someone tries to access your locked report, you’ll immediately receive a notification.
+As a part of your paid Experian CreditWorksTM membership, you can lock or unlock your Experian credit file whenever you want, with no additional fee and no waiting period.
+If someone tries to access your locked file, you'll immediately receive a notification.